7 Gley Soils

 GO - ORTHIC GLEY SOILS

 Orthic Gley Soils occur on relatively stable land surfaces in sites affected by groundwater.
 Sediment deposition is unlikely if flooding occurs.
-They are neither strongly acidic, sandy nor sulphuric and have no oxidic horizon.
+They are neither strongly acidic, sandy nor sulfuric and have no oxidic horizon.

 GOO